What is asset finance?

 • Failure to keep up with payments can result in the asset being repossessed

-• Depending what type of asset finance your business applies for, you could be responsible for maintenance costs
+• Depending on the finance type, you could be responsible for maintenance costs

 • The lender owns the asset until the last payment, so you won't be able to sell it